cryptpad/nextcloud-open-in-cryptpad/README.md

 "Open in CryptPad" is a Nextcloud application that allows collaborative editing of files.
 For this it uses a CryptPad instance embedded into the Nextcloud web interface.
-Currently only drawio diagrams are supported.
+Currently, only drawio diagrams are supported.

 ## Prerequisites on the CryptPad side